Ahmed-Alanaswah/guessing-game/README.md

  this bage will develope day by day because I will add some feature to it and some information like : what is my favorite anime and favorite films or food .

+add some featuers in js:
+functions for all quistions